 - Deal on our award-winning platform and mobile app with 5,000+ stocks and ETFs listed on 10 major stock-exchanges

-- Get exposure to over 2,000 leveraged markets, including shares, indices, forex, and commodities
+- Get exposure to over 2,000 CFD markets, including shares, indices, forex cryptocurrencies, and commodities

 - Access deep liquidity and enjoy fast execution on our platform, no matter which device you use